 Participant Recruitment and Baseline Assessment

 After recruiting both online game-playing and non-online game playing individuals [1-TXT], explain to each Participant the aim of the study, the main experimental procedures, and any potential risks associated with participating in the study [1].
+The non-gamer group undergoes only baseline brain FDG-PET scans and does not receive tDCS sessions.

 WIDE: Participant walks into room and shakes Talent’s hand or similar “introduction” action TEXT: See text for full inclusion and exclusion details